 I never really got hit by any of that except for a few fishy links that looked like steamcommunity.com but for example there was an extra letter in the domain name.
 Now this way is easy to spot and usually your browser will block them anyways since their reported.
 A new way of luring people onto fake websites is Punycode.
 Well if I’m correct it’s not really new it just got some attention recently.

 Take a look at the two urls.
 They are from two different websites, but they both look exactly the same, in fact I don’t remember which one is from the actual apple website anymore.
 That’s the power of punycode.
 It works in both Chrome and Firefox and any recent other browser.
 You can try it you yourself here (Test site: apple.com, Original: apple.com).

-Punycode is used to allow special characters in urls like ü,ä,ö etc. but it also allows other characters from other alphabets that look exactly like the roman alphabet.
+Punycode is used to allow special characters in urls like ü,ä,ö etc. but it also allows other characters from other alphabets that look exactly like the latin alphabet.
 Now while this sometimes is a useful feature it’s rarely used and it’s making it hard to tell the difference.
 In this case the entire domain is written in cyrillic letters (You can only really see it on the l).
 This way most browsers won’t see it as a phishing domain.